dabouav/gws-addon-dashboard/README.md

   <li>Leave all other fields with their default value.
 In particular, do <b>not</b> choose to "Set a destination table for query results", as this is already taken care of in the query.</li>
 </ul>

 Once configured, click "Save".
 You can see your scheduled query in the [Scheduled Queries](https://console.cloud.google.com/bigquery/scheduled-queries)   section of BigQuery.
 Note that the scheduled makes a _copy_ of your query at the time of schedule creation.
-So if you make changes to your query in the future you will need to delete the old scheduled query and then create a new schedule.
+So if you make changes to your query in the future you will need to edit the copy contained in the scheduled query entry, or just delete the old scheduled query and then create a new schedule from the original query.

 ## Step 5: Creating Dashboards in Looker Studio

 [LookerStudio](https://lookerstudio.google.com) (formerly DataStudio) is a free tool from Google for visualizing data and sharing reports or dashboards.
 It can connect to a variety of data sources, including BigQuery tables.
-This section discusses how to set up dashboard in Looker Studio to visualize Active Usage and Events for your Add-on.
+This section discusses how to set up dashboard in Looker Studio to visualize data for your Add-on.

 ### Setup Data Sources and Report